Behavior-altering parasite: Other mechanisms

-Evolutionary perspective
+Evolution

 Addition of intermediate hosts

 For complex life cycles to emerge in parasites, the addition of an intermediate host species must be beneficial, i.e. result in a higher fitness.
 It is probable that most parasites with complex life cycles evolved from simple life cycles; the evolution from simple to complex life cycles has been analyzed theoretically, and it has been shown that trophically transmitted parasites (parasites that transmit from a prey host to a predator host during predation) can be favored by the addition of an intermediate prey host if the population density of the intermediate host is higher than that of the definitive host.
 Additional factors that catalyze this transfer are high predation rates, and a low natural mortality rate of the intermediate host.

 Parasites with a single host species are faced with the problem of not being able to survive in higher trophic levels and therefore dying with their prey host.
 The development of complex life cycles is most likely an adaptation of the parasite to survive in the predator.
 The development of parasite increased trophic transmission is a further adaptation in relation to a complex life cycle, where the parasite increases its transmission to a definitive host by manipulating its intermediate host.

 Evolution of induced behaviors

 The adaptive manipulation hypothesis posits that specific behavioral alterations induced in a host can be used by parasites to increase their fitness.
 Under this hypothesis, induced behaviors are the result of natural selection acting upon the parasite's extended phenotype (in this case its host's behavior).
 Many behaviors induced by obligate parasites to complete their lifecycles are examples of adaptive manipulation because of their clear relationship to parasite fitness.
 For example, evidence has shown that infection by the parasitic worm Pomphorhynchus laevis leads to altered drifting behavior in its intermediate host, the amphipod Gammarus pulex; this altered behavior increases its host's predation risk by fish which are P. laeviss definitive hosts.
 The induced behavioral change in the host thus leads to the parasite's increased success in completing its life cycle.
-In general, whether a specific behavioral change serves an adaptive purpose for the parasite, the host, or both, depends on the entire "host-parasite system": The life cycle of the pathogen, its virulence and the host's immune response.
+In general, whether a specific behavioral change serves an adaptive purpose for the parasite, the host, or both, depends on the entire "host-parasite system": the life cycle of the pathogen, its virulence and the host's immune response.

 Conversely, evolved behaviors of the host may be a result of adaptations to parasitism.